Restricted maximum likelihood estimation in generalized linear mixed models: Approximate Linearization

 where $\bxi^\dagger = \bX\bbeta + \bZ\bu$, $\bV = \bW^{-1} + \bZ\bD(\btheta)\bZ^\top$.
 Iterating between equations \eqref{eqn:PQL} and \eqref{eqn:PQL_theta} produces PQL estimates of the GLMM, including a set of REML estimates for the variance components.
-More importantly, the final term in equation \eqref{eqn:PQL_theta} takes the same form of REML adjustment as in \eqref{eqn:wolfinger_REML} used by \citet{wolfinger1993generalized}.
+Importantly, the final term in equation \eqref{eqn:PQL_theta} takes the same form of REML adjustment as in \eqref{eqn:wolfinger_REML} used by \citet{wolfinger1993generalized}.
 Equation \eqref{eqn:PQL_theta} also corresponds to a case of the profile log-likelihood correction derived by \citet{cox1987parameter} for linear models, which was justified if $\bbeta$ and $\btheta$ are orthogonal and the information matrix for the estimator of the former is given exactly by $\bX^\top\bV^{-1}\bX$.
-While these conditions do not hold precisely for GLMMs, $\ell_{\text{PQL}, R}(\btheta)$ is still regarded as a profile log-likelihood correction for an approximate linearized GLMM.
+While these conditions do not hold precisely for GLMMs, $\ell_{\text{PQL}, R}(\btheta,\phi;\by)$ is still regarded as a profile log-likelihood correction for an approximate linearized GLMM.
+We further note that \citet[][Section 3.4.2]{wood2017generalized} offered a reasonable but not rigorous large sample justification for using a linear mixed model based on adjusted dependent variables, and hence the REML profile quasi-likelihood approach in \eqref{eqn:PQL_theta}.

-As remarked previously in Section \ref{subsec:schall}, it is not hard to see the close resemblance between PQL estimation and the pseudo-likelihood method of \citet{wolfinger1993generalized}: in many cases, the two approaches produce the same REML estimates of the variance components, and the primary difference lies in their motivation for their respective procedures.
-As noted by \citet{mcgilchrist1994estimation}, the PQL estimation approach also shares common elements with the BLUP method (see also \citeauthor{mcgilchrist1991restricted}, \citeyear{mcgilchrist1991restricted}, for LMMs), while the work of \cite{schall1991estimation} can also be recast within the PQL framework.
+As remarked previously towards the end of Section \ref{subsec:schall}, it is not hard to see the close resemblance between PQL estimation and the pseudo-likelihood method of \citet{wolfinger1993generalized}: in many cases, the two approaches produce the same REML estimates of the variance components, and the primary difference lies in their motivation for their respective procedures.
+As noted by \citet{mcgilchrist1994estimation}, the PQL estimation approach also shares common elements with the BLUP method (see also \citeauthor{mcgilchrist1991restricted}, \citeyear{mcgilchrist1991restricted}, for LMMs), while the work of \cite{schall1991estimation} can also be recast within the PQL framework \citep[][Section 6.4.1]{wood2017generalized}.
+Furthermore, a close connection to the integrated likelihood approach reviewed in Section \ref{sec:integratedLikelihood} emerges from noticing that the derivative of $\ell_{\text{quasi},M}(\bbeta,\phi,\bu;\by)$ with respect to $\bbeta$ and $\bu$ leads to the same score equations derived by \cite{stiratelli1984random} for binary logistic GLMMs.

 As an aside, we remark that \citet{breslow1993approximate} also proposed a marginal quasi-likelihood (MQL) approach to fitting GLMMs.
-We provide some more details of this in supplementary material {S.2}, and only note here that REML profile quasi-likelihood estimation is also used to update $\btheta$ as part of this approach.
+We provide some more details of this in the supplementary material, and only note here that REML profile quasi-likelihood estimation is also used to update $\btheta$ as part of this approach.